hackclub/hackclub/workshops/minecraft_modding/README.md

 </details>

-Next, right-click on your package under the `java` directory and crate a new package called `com.yourusername.playerevolutions.blocks`.

-Once you've created that, right-click on it and create two classes:
+Next, find the directory called `blocks`.
+Right-click on it and create two classes:

 - `BlockItemBase`
 - `RubyBlock`